 Life so far...

-Lu loves to sing, dance and perform.
-She's played prominent roles in amateur musicals and been in choirs since her school years, performing in The Cape Town Ladies Choir, City Academy Choir London and Chambelles, Chamonix.
-She is an avid reader and has a passion for conservation and the natural world.
-Many of her holidays were spent working or spending time with her friends at The Big Game Parks of Swaziland, which greatly inspired her.
+I love to sing, dance and perform.
+I played prominent roles in amateur musicals and been in choirs since my school years, performing in The Cape Town Ladies Choir, City Academy Choir London and Chambelles, Chamonix.
+In a number of Audiobooks I've narrated, I've also sung the songs that are included in the text.